ahurford/aarms-summer-school/julien-lectures/SLIDES/2023-08-25-AARMS-introductions.md

 - Introductions are often thought of negatively (see previous slide, even ChatGPT thinks so :smile:) because of their impact on human activities (and some are easy to spot for us, e.g. the emerald ash borer, the zebra mussel, the Asian carp, etc.)

-- However, on the evolutionary side, introductions are a major source of genetic variation.
+- However, from an evolutionary perspective, introductions are a major source of genetic variation.
 They can lead to the extinction of native species, but also to the emergence of new species.

 (We percieve our environment as being at some equilibrium.
 It is not!
 It is constantly changing, and introductions are part of this change.)